Top 100 Cyber Security Interview Questions and Answers in 2022

 40) Can You Define Exfiltration?

 It is the name of unauthorized data transfer from a computer system.
-This transmission may be carried out by anyone having physical access to computing devices.
+Anyone with physical access to computing devices may carry this transmission out.

 41) Do You Know About Exploit in Network Security?